 At every turn of the trail on this wild and rocky northwestern corner of San Francisco, there is another stunning view.
-Along the way you’ll see hillsides of cypress and wildflowers, views of old shipwrecks, access to the epic ruins of Sutro Baths, pocket beaches, and a new Lookout Visitor Center.
+Along the way you’ll see hillsides of cypress and wildflowers, views of old shipwrecks, access to the epic ruins of Sutro Baths in the Sutro Historic District, pocket beaches, and a new Lookout Visitor Center.
 You can thank community volunteers who have helped revitalize and restore the native habitat here.

 Volunteer with our Park Stewardship program to ensure that the landscape continues to thrive and support wildlife for generations to come.

-To plan your trip using public transportation, click the map on the right side of this page.
+To plan your trip using public transportation, look for the Get Directions link below the map.